Intelligent-Instruments-Lab/iil-python-tools/Readme.md

 In Supercollider, step through `examples/notochord/tidalcycles/tidal-notochord-demo.scd` which will receive from Tidal, talk to the python server, and send MIDI on to a synthesizer.
 There are two options, either send to fluidsynth to synthesize General MIDI, or specify your own mapping of instruments to channels and send on to your own DAW or synth.

 ### Install fluidsynth (optional)
 fluidsynth (https://github.com/FluidSynth/fluidsynth) is a General MIDI synthesizer which you can install from the package manager.
-On mac:
+On macOS:
 ```
 brew install fluidsynth
 ```